University of Wisconsin–Madison

 Services & Amenities

-Laundry, 24/7 staff support, media centers, cable/streaming TV, Internet, furnishings, water, heat, and electricity are all included and available close to where you live.
+Laundry, 24/7 staff support, media centers, Internet, furnishings, water, heat, and electricity are all included and available close to where you live.

 Bucky with a student pointing at a world map